IchanP/CalendarConverter/tests/testreport.md

     √ lazy should return single era if year falls in interval (6 ms) √ lazy should throw if no era is found (6 ms)
     √ lazy should return edge years on no continuity (2 ms)](reportimages/testreport-1/gregtojpera.png)

+## Japanese Era variable

+>Test code can be found in ``eratimes.test.js``

+![ PASS  tests/eratimes.test.js
+  Era continuity, japaneseeras.js
+    √ the eras from 3rd element should have continuity (98 ms)](reportimages/testreport-1/jpeera.png)

+## JapaneseEraToGregorian method

+> Test code can be found in ``jpeeratogregorian.test.js``

+![  jp-era-to-gregorian
+    √ should throw an error if the passed name is not a japanese era (51 ms) √ should throw when passed invalid name type (10 ms) √ should throw when passed era year is out of range (5 ms) √ should not throw on 1 if era ends same year as it started (1 ms) √ should not throw when Reiwa is out of higher range (3 ms) √ should return correct values (2 ms)](reportimages/testreport-1/jpeeratogreg.png)

+## Test Results & Coverage

+![Test Suites: 6 passed, 6 total
+Tests:       32 passed, 32 total](reportimages/testreport-1/testreport.png)